-As musicians, we’re very quick to jump on new equipment that will help us sound our best.
+As musicians, we’re very quick to jump on new equipment that will help us sound our absolute best.
 From new guitars to random pedals, there are infinite ways we can shape a tone and call it our own.
-Usually, it sounds best when it’s loud too.
-But all too often we neglect the very things that allow us to enjoy our music - our ears.
-So, with that in mind, we’ve round-ed up some of the best earplugs for musicians.
+Usually, it sounds best when it’s cranked super loud, too.
+But all too often we neglect the very things that allow us to enjoy our music throughout the lifespan of our playing – our ears.
+So, with that in mind, we’ve rounded-up some of the best earplugs for musicians to help you protect your most valuable assets.

-They may not be the most exciting things a musician or guitarist can invest in, but they’re undeniably one of the most important.
+Earplugs may not be the most exciting or cool things a musician or guitarist can invest in, but they’re undeniably one of the most vital.
 Your ears are worth protecting, after all.
-So, whether you’re looking for a pair of plugs to keep the ringing at bay during a band rehearsal or when you’re playing or attending a gig; or maybe you want a set to help you sleep more soundly or to help tame the noise of your motorcycle, you should find something in this guide to suit.
+So, whether you’re looking for a pair of plugs to keep the ringing at bay during a band rehearsal in a tiny room, or when you’re playing or attending a gig; or maybe you want a set to help you sleep more soundly or to help tame the noise of your motorcycle, you should find something in this guide to suit.

 Best earplugs for musicians: Our top picks

-If you’re looking for musician’s earplugs, you’ll quickly realise there are plenty of options that sit firmly in the cheap and cheerful bracket.
-These are fine and have a place, but we’d always favour something less disposable which is why the Minuendo earplugs are a great choice.
+If you’re looking for the best earplugs for musicians, you’ll quickly realise there are plenty of options that sit firmly in the cheap and cheerful bracket.
+These are fine and have their place, but we’d always favor something less disposable, higher quality and better performing, which is why the Minuendo earplugs (opens in new tab) are a great choice.
 The price you pay indicates a degree of quality has gone into the build, while the on-plug control over the level of attenuation you require is a neat touch.

-Further down the price ladder we can heartily recommend the Earos One and Earasers, both great sets designed specifically for musicians and both costing around $40.
+Further down the price ladder we can heartily recommend the Earos One (opens in new tab) and Earasers (opens in new tab), both great sets designed specifically for musicians and both costing around $40.
+With medical-grade materials and multiple size options, they really are a cut above.

 Best earplugs for musicians: Product guide